 Starting Salary: $35,568+

 Positions Supervised: Assistant Area Coordinator, Student Employee; Community Advisor, Student Employee

-The area coordinator (AC) is responsible for two or more residence halls or non-traditional residential housing locations.
+The residential community coordinator is responsible for two or more residence halls or non-traditional residential housing locations.
 This position serves as a role model, facilitator, leader and essential employee in the effective operation of the residence life program.
-The area coordinator is an at-will employee who is appointed to a year-round, full-time, live-in position.
+The residential community coordinator is an at-will employee who is appointed to a year-round, full-time, live-in position.

-The area coordinator recognizes that his or her primary residence in Lindenwood’s housing is a required term and condition of employment, and that the area coordinator’s right to Lindenwood housing terminates upon the area coordinator’s separation from employment as area coordinator.
-The area coordinator agrees to abide by the terms and conditions set forth in the Lindenwood Housing Contract and Lindenwood’s Residential Housing Policies and Procedures, including any and all occupancy limits set forth in those agreements.
+The residential community coordinator recognizes that his or her primary residence in Lindenwood’s housing is a required term and condition of employment, and that the residential community coordinator’s right to Lindenwood housing terminates upon the residential community coordinator’s separation from employment as a residential community coordinator.
+The residential community coordinator agrees to abide by the terms and conditions set forth in the Lindenwood Housing Contract and Lindenwood’s Residential Housing Policies and Procedures, including any and all occupancy limits set forth in those agreements.

 Essential Job Functions and Performance Indicators

 The intent of this job description is to provide a representation of the types of duties and level of responsibility that will be required of positions given this title.
 This job description shall not be construed as a declaration of the total of the specific duties and responsibilities of any particular position.
 Employees may be directed to perform job-related tasks other than those specifically presented in this description.

 Job Responsibilities and Execution

 Supervises, trains and evaluates student employees

 Oversees the Residence Hall Association operations within the hall